tendermint/tendermint/test/README.md

 # Tendermint Tests

-The unit tests (ie. the `go test` s) can be run with `make test`.
+Unit tests have build tag `unit`, and can be run with `make test` (i.e. go test -tags unit).
-The integration tests can be run with `make test_integrations`.
+Component integration tests have build tag `integration`, and can be run with `make test_integration`.
+All tests, including Docker-based full-system integration tests, can be run with `make test_all`.

-Running the integrations test will build a docker container with local version of tendermint and run the following tests in docker containers:
+Running `make all` will build a docker container with local version of tendermint and run the following tests in docker containers:

 - go tests, with --race
 	- includes test coverage